Do Good; Learn Well

 What if my instructors do not offer service-learning and I want to participate?

-- Contact John Suarez, Coordinator of Service-Learning, at firstname.lastname@example.org or at (607) 753-4391.
-You can also visit him at his office in the Learning Commons (on first floor of Memorial Library).
-Or, you may…
+- Contact John Suarez, Director, Institute for Civic Engagement at firstname.lastname@example.org or at 607-753-4391.
+You can also visit him at his office in Moffett Center, Room #102 or, you may…

-- Let your instructors know hat you would like to participate in a service-learning project, and ask if they will work with you on arranging such an activity.
+- Let your instructors know that you would like to participate in an applied learning project, and ask if they will work with you on arranging such an activity.

-Can I do my service-learning where I currently volunteer?
+Can I do my applied learning where I currently volunteer?

 This depends on the course and on the instructor.
 In most sections of Academic Writing in the Community (CPN 102 and 103), for example, you would probably be able to do so.